DEFINE MEASURABLE CRM BENEFITS

 Too many companies measure the outcome of their CRM strategies only as an afterthought.
 While understanding that a CRM system is necessary for their business, many fail to set out quantitative goals or metrics for tracking hard results.
 Unfortunately, many organizations can’t prove their success or meet their original objectives.
 Subsequently, most organizations have a need or desire to measure the success of their CRM implementation.
 Therefore, goals and metrics must be quantiﬁed and benchmarked right from the start to ensure that the right data is captured.
 Additionally, the right processes must be implemented to quantify results down the line properly.

-To determine the impact of CRM on your organization, baselines for key business measures need to be established as a starting point that can be compared once the solution is in place.
+To determine the impact of CRM solution on your organization, baselines for key business measures need to be established as a starting point that can be compared once the solution is in place.
 This also helps ensure that beneﬁts are correctly attributed to changes effected by the CRM system rather than other factors.
 For example, increased cross-selling, cost reductions, customer satisfaction scores, or changes in ﬁrst-call resolution could be used in a project’s return-on-investment (ROI) analysis.

 Some best practices to follow: